curl/everything-curl/http/response.md

 A less common feature used with transfer encoding is compression.

 Compression in itself is common.
 Over time the dominant and web compatible way to do compression for HTTP has become to use `Content-Encoding` as described in the section above.
-But HTTP was originally intended and specified to allow transparent compression as a transfer encoding, and curl supports this feature.
+HTTP was originally intended and specified to allow transparent compression as a transfer encoding, and curl supports this feature.

 The client then simply asks the server to do compression transfer encoding and if acceptable, it responds with a header indicating that it does and curl then